slviajero/tinybasic/MANUAL.md

 Tutorial: func.bas

-There is an extended language set, activated by the macro HASMULTILINEFUNCTIONS.
+In BASIC 2 there is an extended language set, activated by the macro HASMULTILINEFUNCTIONS.
 With this, constructs like

 10 DEF FNA(X)